Protocol reference

 Here are the precise definitions of the different messages and events.

-Except the audio packets that are sent as binary WS messages, all commands from the client (requests) are sent as WS text message containing UTF-8 encoded JSON objects in the form:
+Except the audio packets that are sent as binary WS messages, all commands from the client (requests) are sent as WS text messages containing UTF-8 encoded JSON objects in the form:

 {